railslove/rack-tracker/README.md

   ga('ecommerce:addItem', { 'id': '1234', 'affiliation': 'Acme Clothing', 'revenue': '11.99', 'shipping': '5', 'tax': '1.29'  })
 ```

-To load the `ecommerce`-plugin, add some configuration to the middleware initialization,
+To load the `ecommerce`-plugin, add some configuration to the middleware initialization.
-this is _not_ needed for the above to work, but recommened, so you don't have to
+This is _not_ needed for the above to work, but recommened, so you don't have to
 take care of the plugin on your own.

 ```ruby